Covirusd/resources/README.md

-# COVID-19 Corona Virus Decease Ressources
+# COVID-19 Coronavirus Disease Ressources

-List of the available ressources deployed against the COVID-19 Corona Virus (coronavirus) Decease Ressources
+List of the available ressources deployed against the COVID-19 Coronavirus Disease Ressources

 Contributing: Update [README.md](README.md) and make a pull request for reviewing.